The Matrix 4 finally gets a title – and a first trailer (sort of)

-After years of speculation, The Matrix 4 finally has an official title: the fourth instalment in the iconic franchise will be called The Matrix Resurrections, a name that had previously been reported.
+After years of speculation, The Matrix 4 finally has an official title: the fourth instalment in the iconic franchise will be called The Matrix Resurrections, a title that had previously been reported.

 Warner Bros. made the announcement at CinemaCon, an event aimed at exhibitors, where it also showed off a first trailer for the movie.
 It's scheduled for release simultaneously in theaters and on HBO Max on December 22.